2024 Workforce Report

 Quantifying the Impact of English Upskilling on Worker Mobility, Retention, and Social Inclusion

-Yet the U.S. workforce system misses a critical opportunity to connect this growing labor pool with a foundational workforce skill: English.
+This workforce can be a high-potential source of talent for employers across the country, yet the U.S. workforce system misses a critical opportunity to connect this growing labor pool with a foundational workforce skill: English.
 The U.S. currently serves the needs of just 4% of adult English learners.3

 In response, a growing number of employers, adult education programs, state and local government agencies, and other workforce leaders are making investments to fill the gap.
 Upskilling with English – an on-demand, career-aligned, AI-powered approach to English instruction – is showing promise to power local workforces and build more connected local communities.

-Findings from a survey of nearly 2,500 adult multilingual learners show how English upskilling supports employers’ recruitment and retention goals, equips workers with high-demand English and digital literacy skills, and opens pathways to economic mobility and social inclusion.
+Findings from a survey of nearly 2,500 adult English learners show how English upskilling supports employers’ recruitment and retention goals, equips workers with high-demand English and digital literacy skills, and opens pathways to economic mobility and social inclusion.

 In January 2024, EnGen fielded a multilingual survey to nearly 15,000 adult English learners who access English upskilling through their workplaces or enrollment in adult education or workforce development programs.
 The response rate was 15.6%.
 Insights below are based on responses from 2,326 learners.
 Contact us to review a full list of questions included in this year’s survey.